NOXITB/nox-blogs/src/content/blog/cloudflare.md

 heroImage: "/pages.png"
 ---

-# Getting Started with Cloudflare Pages and Workers

 Cloudflare offers powerful tools for deploying websites and building serverless APIs through **Cloudflare Pages** and **Cloudflare Workers**.
 This guide will help you understand the basics and get started with these services.

 ## 1. Cloudflare Pages